I Am Part of the Resistance Inside the Trump Administration: Political environment

 The essay was published on September 5, 2018.
 During the week that the article was published, the book Fear: Trump in the White House by political author Bob Woodward was being promoted in the media ahead of its September 11, 2018, release date.
 Woodward's book depicts the Trump administration as being engulfed in chaos and internal opposition to Trump's impulses.
 The day before the essay's publication, the US Senate Committee on the Judiciary began public hearings on controversial US Supreme Court candidate Brett Kavanaugh.
 The timing was two months prior to the 2018 US elections and has been questioned as a possible calculated diversion, although The New York Times editorial board denied this.
-The essay praised US Senator John McCain, whose death occurred eleven days prior to the essay's publication.
+The essay praised US Senator John McCain, whose death occurred eleven days prior to its publication.

 Contents

 The author of the essay writes that they and many of their colleagues deliberately fail to follow some directives from the president when they feel the proposal would be bad for the country, "working diligently" to block his "worst inclinations".
 The author writes: "The root of the problem is the president's amorality.
 Anyone who works with him knows he is not moored to any discernible first principles that guide his decision making."
-The author expresses support for a traditional Republican Party platform, particularly the Tax Cuts and Jobs Act of 2017, while disagreeing strongly with the foreign policy of the Trump administration, and taking pride in colleagues' efforts to shift that policy in regard to Russia.
+The author expresses support for a traditional Republican Party platform, particularly the Tax Cuts and Jobs Act of 2017, while disagreeing strongly with the foreign policy of the first Donald Trump administration, and taking pride in colleagues' efforts to shift that policy in regard to Russia.
 The paper's editorial page editor summarized the column's perspective as that of "a conservative explaining why they felt that even if working for the Trump administration meant compromising some principles, it ultimately served the country if they could achieve some of the president's policy objectives while helping resist some of his worst impulses".
 The author disavowed any resemblance to the deep state conspiracy theory, saying: "This isn't the work of the so-called deep state.
 It's the work of the steady state."